-As a result of our analysis at February 28, 2018, two of our indefinite-lived intangible assets, Beano and Comet, did not exceed the carrying values and as such, impairment charges of \$28.6 million and \$70.7 million, respectively, were recorded in 2018 relating to these two tradenames, bringing Beano's indefinite-lived tradename carrying value to \$49.8 million and Comet's indefinite-lived tradename carrying value to \$49.8 million.
+As a result of our analysis at February 28, 2018, the fair values of two of our indefinite-lived intangible assets, Beano and Comet®, did not exceed the carrying values and as such, impairment charges of \$28.6 million and \$70.7 million, respectively, were recorded in 2018 relating to these two tradenames.
+We also recorded an impairment charge on one of our finite-lived trademarks in 2018 of \$0.6 million.
+Beano and the finite-lived intangible are part of our North American OTC Healthcare segment and Comet ® was part of our Household Cleaning segment (prior to the sale of our Household Cleaning segment as discussed in Note 3).